Xanthorrhoea glauca

-Xanthorrhoea glauca, known as the grass tree, is a large plant in the genus Xanthorrhoea, widespread in eastern Australia.
-The trunk can grow in excess of 5 metres tall, and may be many branched.
+Xanthorrhoea glauca is a large plant in the genus Xanthorrhoea, widespread in eastern Australia.
+The trunk can grow in excess of 5 metres tall, and may have many branches.
 It is occasionally seen in large communities in nutrient rich soils.
 The leaves are a grey or bluish glaucous green.

 Two sub-species are recognised; subspecies angustifolia and glauca.

 Aboriginal (Ngunnawal) uses

 The flower spike soaked in water makes a sweet drink.
 The growing part of the leaf stem and the white leaf bases can be eaten.
 The dried flower stems form a base for fire drills when making a fire.
 The resin from the base of the leaves is a glue used when making weapons and axes.